 1: Margaret Thatcher

 The Film:It’s well documented that the easiest way to win an Oscar is to take on the part of a famous figure, a controversial one if at all possible.
-Whilst searching for an actress to play the role of Margaret Thatcher, who was one of the most divisive politicians in Britain, director Phyllida Lloyd needed someone who would connect well with the audience, and also maintain the controversial element of that character.
+Whilst searching for an actress to play the role of Margaret Thatcher, who was one of the most divisive politicians in British history, director Phyllida Lloyd needed someone who would connect well with the audience, and also maintain the controversial element of that character.
 Meryl Streep eventually took on the role and went on to win her third Oscar.